 DESCRIPTION: 10-foot high by 4-foot wide by 4-foot deep painted (white) stencil-cut steel sculpture, mounted on two 24-inch high by 53-inch wide by 10-inch deep concrete plinths, representing the theme of 'civility'

-Jessup and Cooning's stencil-cut sculpture is designed with a 360-degree perspetive - its leaf design and 'CIVILITY' letters seemingly in movement from the view of passing traffic and pedestrians.
+Jessup and Cooning's stencil-cut sculpture is designed with a 360-degree perspective - its leaf design and 'CIVILITY' letters seemingly in movement from the view of passing traffic and pedestrians.
 According to their artists' statement, they were inspired by "the iconic architecture of Palm Springs and the importance of celebrating courtesy and respect as public practice" (City of Palm Springs).
 Sketches and images informing Kate Jessup's design can be seen at Kate Jessup.

 LOCATION: center median of E. Tahquitz Canyon Way, approx. 150 feet west of Farrell Drive, Palm Springs, California, USA